-Objective: 2.3 – Achieve basic LEED certification for the METI Corporate Office by the end of 2019 and achieve “Silver” status within five years.
+Objective: 2.3 – Achieve basic LEED certification for the METI Corporate Office by 2023 and achieve “Silver” status within the following five years.

 METI GHG emission control objectives and targets by source include:

-Re-calculation of 2017 baseline GHG emissions will be required if additional office space within METI’s organizational and operational control is added beyond the existing (2018) corporate office and leased space and/or two additional vehicles are added to the existing METI-owned fleet.
+Re-calculation of 2017 baseline GHG emissions and 2023/2028 targets will be required if additional office space within METI’s organizational and operational control is added beyond the existing (2018) corporate office and leased space and/or two additional vehicles are added to the existing METI-owned fleet.

 Our Sustainable Operations Plan provides the foundation for compliance with the Corporate GHG Accounting Standard and its accounting and reporting principles of:

 Relevance – Ensure the GHG inventory appropriately reflects the GHG emissions of the company and serves the decision-making needs of users – both internal and external to the company.

 Completeness – Account for and report on all GHG emission sources and activities within the chosen inventory boundary.
 Disclose and justify specific exclusions.

 Consistency – Use consistent methodologies to allow for meaningful comparisons of emissions over time.
 Transparently document any changes to the data, inventory boundary, methods, or any other relevant factors in the time series.